gdsilva1/ann-uav/README.md

-# ANN applied to UAV
+# ANN Applied to UAV Control

 This repositpry contains a research project that aims to apply artifical neural netowrks (ANN) in the control system field.